 Congratulations!
 You have successfully opened a new Savings account!
 Tap “Done“

 Having an eWallet is a necessity.
-I always wonder why some people still opt to pay at Bayad Center, SM Bills Payment or Cebuana Lhuillier when you could just pay typically any utility bill thru your eWallet.
+I always wonder why some people still opt to pay at Bayad Center, SM Bills Payment, or Cebuana Lhuillier when you can pay any utility bill through your eWallet.

-eCommerce is also growing at a rapid pace, thanks to COVID-19, people are scared or discouraged to go out unless necessary.
+eCommerce is also increasing; thanks to COVID-19, people are scared or discouraged from going out unless necessary.
 Online shopping is the new normal.

-When everything’s going online, it makes sense to adapt technological breakthroughs.
-Surely, it saves us a lot of time and makes our task easy.
+When everything’s going online, it makes sense to adopt technological breakthroughs.
+Indeed, it saves us a lot of time and makes our tasks easy.

 Disclaimer: We may earn a small commission if you end up making a purchase thru our affiliate links at no extra cost to you.
 We personally use these products and recommend them.
 Thanks for the support!